rickmays/excursion/README.md

-#Excursion Project
+# Excursion Project
-This is an off-platform project from the Codecademy "Learn Git & GitHub course.
+This is an off-platform project from the Codecademy Learn Git & GitHub course.